sanaasy/to-do-list/README.md

     )
 }

-// We export the Task component so that we can later use it in the App.js file! export default Task;
+// We need to export the Task component so that we can later use it in the App.js file! export default Task;
 ```